Travis Pastrana: NASCAR

-However, he left open the possibility of running occasional Truck Series events, and has expressed a desire to compete in the Daytona 500.
+However, he left open the possibility of running occasional Truck Series events, and expressed a desire to compete in the Daytona 500.
 On September 23, 2015, Pastrana announced he would make his comeback to NASCAR, signing a one-race deal with NTS Motorsports to race the No. 31 Chevrolet in the Truck Series race at Las Vegas on October 3.
-After qualifying 17th, Pastrana finished 16th, two laps behind race winner John Wes Townley.
+After qualifying 17th, Pastrana finished sixteenth, two laps behind race winner John Wes Townley.
 He returned to the Truck Series in 2017, driving the No. 45 Chevrolet for Niece Motorsports at Las Vegas.

 In 2020, Pastrana returned to NASCAR for the first time in three years, competing for Niece Motorsports again.
 He drove their No. 40 truck in the second of two races of the doubleheader at Kansas.
 This was also his first Truck Series start that was not at Las Vegas.
 On September 17, 2020, it was announced that Pastrana would run the Las Vegas race again with Niece.
 This was also the first time Pastrana made more than one Truck start in a season.

 On January 13, 2023, NASCAR Cup Series team 23XI Racing tweeted a video teaser announcing that they would field a part-time third car in the 2023 Daytona 500.
 In it, the driver of it is facing away from the camera and wearing a hat.
 After a Twitter user found an image of Pastrana wearing the exact same hat, Jordan Bianchi from The Athletic reported that Pastrana would be the driver of the car.
 On January 17, it was officially announced that Pastrana would attempt to make the Daytona 500 for 23XI Racing, driving the No. 67 Toyota with sponsorship from Black Rifle Coffee Company.
 On February 14, Pastrana made the entry field by scoring the second fastest lap among the non-chartered teams.
 During the Daytona 500, Pastrana lead a lap under the first green flag pit cycle by accident.
-On the final lap, Pastrana was in a position to shoot for a Top 5 before being turned by Aric Almirola setting off a multi car crash that ended the race.
-Pastrana regrouped and came across the line 11th, completing all 212 laps.
+On the final lap, Pastrana was in a position to shoot for a top-five before being turned by Aric Almirola setting off a multi car crash that ended the race.
+Pastrana regrouped and came across the line eleventh, completing all 212 laps.
 After the race, Pastrana was asked about his experience and he said he accomplished all his goals for the race.
 Pastrana also said that he would not attempt another NASCAR Cup Series race.